4lambda/ark-server/README.md

 ###### Cron Jobs

-To change the default behavior of when backups and updates occur, or if you have _more_ behavior to add, you can modify `/root/crontab` on the running container.
+To change the default behavior of when backups and updates occur, or if you have _more_ behavior to add, you can override the default crontab by providing a new cron file at `/ark/crontab`.
+You can make a new file or copy the `/root/crontab`.

+The `/ark/crontab` file is loaded on container (re)start, if not present then `/root/crontab` is used.

 Note: If you modify cron using the shell command `crontab -e` your changes **will not persist** between container starts.
 The cron for `root` is overwritten at startup.
 This can be useful if you want to make